Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 The White House order takes aim at a 1996 law passed by Congress that has often been at the center of political fights over regulating speech on social media platforms: Section 230 of the Communications Decency Act.

-The law protects Internet companies from being sued or prosecuted over content that appears on their platforms and allows for content moderation, determining when a post should be removed, to be left up to the internal rules of companies like Twitter and Facebook, provided those decisions are made "in good faith."
+The law protects Internet companies from being sued over content that appears on their platforms and allows for content moderation, determining when a post should be removed to be left up to the internal rules of companies such as Twitter and Facebook, provided those decisions are made "in good faith."

 Courts have repeatedly upheld the law in favor of technology companies, even when the statute was used to defend websites advertising children who were forced into sex trafficking.